Hub Culture: HubID

 In January 2014, Hub Culture announced HubID an open source digital identity system based on MIT Media Lab open source technology that extends data ownership around identity to the individual user.

 Ultra

 Launched in 2018, Ultra is a private client Cryptocurrency Exchange using HubID and other Hub Culture technologies to enable the exchange of digital assets, including tokenised assets.
+Due to its private nature, the real world usage of this is limited.
 The concept for Ultra emerged from the Bermuda Innovation Campus and Beach Club.
 In addition to trading tokenized assets, Ultra Carbon, a digital carbon token, was the first asset to be presented on the exchange.

-AQUA

-Launched in 2020, AQUA, (Active Quarantine User Ally) is COVID-19 pandemic service attempting to help travellers manage international health quarantines.
+Zeke

+Launched in 2017, Zeke is an artificial intelligence project linking Hub Culture social network services to an AI service that regulates functions with the Hub Culture economy.

+Icon

+Launched in 2025, The Icon is a regenerative construction system developed by Hub Culture and its partners to showcase modular and environmentally minded forward design.